McCoy Stadium: High school football

-Once a year, on the night before Thanksgiving, football is played inside McCoy Stadium.
-Tolman High School and Saint Raphael Academy play their regular season games at the adjacent Pariseau Field (also known as the McCoy Annex).
-But, for 73 years, the two schools played each other on Thanksgiving, with most of those games played inside McCoy Stadium.
-That holiday rivalry ended in 2001 but the games still continue.
-The schools alternate the use of the stadium.
-Tolman hosts their new rival, the crosstown Shea High School, on the odd-number years.
-Saint Raphael will host Moses Brown School on the even-number years.
-In the mid-1990s the original Saints-Tolman game moved from Thanksgiving morning to the night before.
+Tolman High School and Saint Raphael Academy played their regular season games at the adjacent Pariseau Field (also known as the McCoy Annex).
+For 73 years, the two schools played a Thanksgiving game, with most of those games played inside McCoy Stadium.
+In the mid-1990s, the game moved from Thanksgiving morning to the night before.
+The holiday rivalry ended in 2001, but the games still continued.
+The schools alternated the use of the stadium, with Tolman hosting their new rival, the crosstown Shea High School, on the odd-number years, and Saint Raphael hosting Moses Brown School on the even-number years.
+After the closure of McCoy Stadium, Centreville Bank Stadium was selected to host a Thanksgiving rivalry game, following its opening in May 2025.

 Concerts

 For three years, McCoy Stadium hosted an annual concert during the summer.
 Bob Dylan was the first to perform at the stadium in 2006.
 Collective Soul, Live and Counting Crows performed in 2007.
 In 2008, Boston-based bands The Mighty Mighty Bosstones and Dropkick Murphys performed at McCoy as part of a three-stadium tour.
-The tour also included LeLacheur Park in Lowell, Massachusetts and Hadlock Field in Portland, Maine.
-These stadiums are also home Boston Red Sox minor league teams, respectively the Lowell Spinners and Portland Sea Dogs.
+The tour also included LeLacheur Park in Lowell, Massachusetts, and Hadlock Field in Portland, Maine.
+These stadiums have also been home to Boston Red Sox minor league teams, respectively the Lowell Spinners and, currently, Portland Sea Dogs.